 We are here, and the time is now.
 This is the best time to assess how much we value ourselves and to think about how much time we are willing to invest in our self-development.
 Start with your most rigidly held beliefs.
 These are the ones that will be holding you back the most from achieving the things you want.

-If we have sat in a noisy, poorly lit, smoky bar every night drinking alcohol for the last year, our mind and body would really benefit from going for a walk in the sun along a beach instead.
+If we have sat in a noisy, poorly lit, smoky bar every night drinking alcohol for the last year, our mind and body would really benefit from going for a walk in the sun on a beach instead.
 At first, this new experience may be a shock to our senses and way outside of our comfort zone.
-This may leave us feeling stressed, agitated and wanting to go back to something that we are familiar with to alleviate the discomfort.
+This may leave us feeling stressed, agitated, and wanting to go back to something that we are familiar with to alleviate the discomfort.
 Don’t do it!

 If we are able to accept these feelings as a natural part of any learning and remember that we probably felt the same way the first time we learned to ride a bike, or went for a swim in the ocean, we will accept the normality of the stress that learning new things brings and appreciate the heightened sense of self-worth gained by having new adventures.